azriel91/peace/doc/src/side_projects/disposition.md

 1. Define diagram structure based on `dot_ix`'s learnings.
 2. Map the structure to [`taffy`][`taffy`]'s elements.
 3. Use [`taffy`][`taffy`] to lay out the diagram.
-4. Convert to SVG, adding edges and attributes from the input structure.
+4. Convert to SVG, adding edges and attributes from the input structure. [`kurbo`][`kurbo`] may be useful to compute the edge path coordinates.
 5. Return that to the caller -- SVG can be rendered in a browser.
 In the future, we might use [`blitz`][`blitz`] to render the SVG.